mmikkel/RetconHTML-Craft/README.md

 Self explanatory.

 #### Encoding
 HTML output will be encoded to **UTF-8** by default, but you can set the encoding to be anything you want.

+### Use Imager
+If installed, Retcon will use the Imager plugin by André Elvan for all image transforms.
+You can turn it off, though.

 ### Disclaimer & support
 Retcon is provided free of charge.
 The author is not responsible for data loss or any other problems resulting from the use of this plugin.